 Helmets protect your brain from impacts, not from force.
 Think of it this way, if you hit your head, the helmet will break the impact, but if your head is shaken violently, the helmet will simply shake with it, leaving your brain to slam into your skull.
 Helmets simply cannot protect you from sudden and violent movements that can damage the brain from inside the head.

 If you or someone you know is suffering from a brain injury after a bicycle crash, be sure to see a medical doctor immediately for an evaluation and treatment plan.
-Then, call us to discuss your case.
+Contact us online or call us directly at 888.815.6398.
+We have offices throughout Florida including Clearwater, Bradenton, Fort Myers, New Port Richey, Port Charolotte, Punta Gorda, Sanford, Sarasota, Tampa and Venice.
 You may be able to get compensation for your medical expenses and other needs.